VA FileMan V. 22.2 Programmer Manual Banner

 Example

-The following example illustrates the use of this call to return help text from a field that is a Set of Codes data type.
-This is the same help that can be obtained with a "?" in a traditional FileMan call.
-Note that the help is returned in the specified array descendent from MYHELP(1):
+Figure 170 illustrates the use of this call to return help text from a field that has a DATA TYPE field value of SET OF CODES.
+This is the same help that can be obtained with a ? in a traditional VA FileMan call.

 MYHELP(1,"DIHELP")=5